 12. Miso Sea Bass @ Havana Blue, St. Thomas, USVI

 Also located in St. Thomas, Havana Blue was the most romantic restaurant I visited in 2016.
-There were many favorite dishes at this restaurant including the Lobster Tostadas and Diablo Choco Fondante, but it was the Miso Sea Bass that was jaw-dropping delicious.
+There were many favorite dishes at this restaurant including the Lobster Tostadas and Diablo Choco Fondant, but it was the Miso Sea Bass that was jaw-droppingly delicious.
 Miso lemongrass sea bass over garlic spinach and a smoked wasabi mash.
 Sea bass is my favorite fish, even more than salmon.
 The sea bass tasted like butter, it literally melted in my mouth.
 I have no more words for this dish, just delectable.
 I would go back to St. Thomas in a heartbeat just for this one dish.

 13. Mole Enchiladas @ Tortilla Republic, Laguna Beach, CA

 California is home to some of the best Mexican food in the country and Chicken Enchiladas are my favorite Mexican dish.
 At Tortilla Republic I happened to try both their Suizas Enchiladas and Mole Enchiladas, but I preferred the Mole over the Suizas.
-Pulled chicken stuffed into a corn tortilla and topped with mole de poblana, crema and queso fresco was unbelievably delicious.
+Pulled chicken stuffed into a corn tortilla and topped with mole de poblano, crema, and queso fresco was unbelievably delicious.
 The chocolate sauce was not too bitter, it had just the right amount of sweetness.
 Best Chicken Enchiladas!

 14. Braised Short Rib Enchiladas @ Red O, Newport Beach, CA

-As mentioned above, I don’t typically eat red-meat, but when I had a taste of Red O’s Short Rib Enchiladas I was dumbfounded.
-Short Rib Enchiladas topped off with a red guajillo Chile sauce, melted Monterey Jack Cheese and comes with a side of red rice and black beans.
+As mentioned above, I don't typically eat red meat, but when I had a taste of Red O’s Short Rib Enchiladas I was dumbfounded.
+Short Rib Enchiladas topped off with a red guajillo Chile sauce, melted Monterey Jack Cheese, and comes with a side of red rice and black beans.
 The meat is so incredibly tender, juicy and flavorful.
 This is the kind of meat that literally falls of the bone.
 Additionally, the red rice and black beans have depths of flavor with just the right amount of salt.
 Outstanding dish!